chef/effortless/effortless-chef-io/effortless-audit.md

    hab pkg build
    ```

-1. Add a `kitchen.yml` file to the profile with the following content:
+1. Add a `kitchen.yml` file to your profile with the following content:

    ```yml
    ---